satoshinbp/grabo/README.md

 ## Our Solution: Grabo

-Grabo has 3 main features :
+Grabo has 3 main features:

 1.
 2.